shriya-pandey08/dsa-leetcode/readme.md

-# This repository contains alll sort of java question
+# This repository contains all sort of java question